grantcko/resolve-time/README.md

 every test will operate based on sep-b_2024 logs for simplicity sake.
 And everything is also calculated using a blank existing masterlog except for the summaries where different existing masterlogs are used. that will really be the only place to test for missing known missing data.
 - at some point i have gotta make sure that I have everything documented properly if I want people to work on this with me so...
 - and i have partially gotta explain the blank, missing, and overlap in the tests

+- fill the clear log info stats, finish writing the tests
+- hand timing instructions: start using a stopwatch and keep careful logs of resolve sessions, filling all the logs with livesave on, and then filling all the logs with livesave off.